semio/ddf_utils/README.md

 ## Installation

-We are using python3 only features such as type signature in this repo.
-So python 3 is required in order to run this module.
+Python 3.3+ is required in order to run this module.

 ```$ pip3 install git+https://github.com/semio/ddf_utils.git```